zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-09.2023:  LIU Yunduo and LIAO Shubing joined the L2Opt group as visiting students.
+09.2023:  LIU Yunduo and LIAO Shubing joined the L2Opt Group as visiting students.
 </li>
 <li>
 07.2023: I joined the School of Computing and Information Systems, SMU, as an Assistant Professor.